 How To Store Your Preparedness Items

-These are shelves I bought from Costco ONLINE, the ones at the store do not have the heavy duty wheels like these have.
-They are 48-inches wide/72-inches tall/18-inches deep.
+These are shelves I bought from Costco ONLINE, the ones at the store do not have the heavy-duty wheels these have.
+They are 48 inches wide/72 inches tall/18 inches deep.
 They are extremely sturdy.
-I buy the bags from Amazon or Bed Bath and Beyond to protect what I store in my garage.
+I buy the bags from Amazon or Bed Bath, and Beyond to protect what I store in my garage.
 They are quilt bags.
 I use sweater bags for my smaller items.
 We have a lot of dust where I live.
 Amazon Quilt Bags and Sweater Bags.

 How To Store Your Preparedness Items #2

 This rack below has everything labeled.
 If you haven’t seen my portable kitchen which can be taken to a church or school check out the link.
 You could even take it camping.
 Full Stocked Portable Kitchen

 How To Store Your Preparedness Items #3

 My 72-hour kits have a cardstock sheet in each bag (in the front) that shows what is in my bag and what is in Mark’s bag.
 I have tags attached to remind us to grab our prescriptions, dog 72-hour kit, and emergency binder.
 When you must flee, you may forget some very important items.